EricTran99/Assignment-19-Unsupervised-Learning/README.md

 2. the pca cluster plot </br>
 ![image](https://github.com/Nisloen/Assignment-19-Unsupervised-Learning/assets/134130254/d52c1b80-ed2f-42a2-93bf-f5aefeb79465)

-As the two cluster results shows, there is a significant impact.
+As the two cluster results shows, there is a significant impact. for the first cluster plot, there is one data where it is identified as a seperate cluster eventhough it is within the group, and it also shows two seperate cluster group despite between close to each other.
+Compared to the pca cluster plot, where despite showing single seperate cluster data, at least the cluster group is accurate.

+In the jupyter notebook, there are various questions that have been answered.